GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 date|		Date field should meet the expected format	|DATE field in unexpected format.
 Expects YYYYMMDD officeid|		1.
 If an invalid officeid is given, then service throws an error<br><br> 2.
 If contracting officer does not have access to an office but is trying to make a submission to that office, then the service throws an error<br><br> 3.
 Office ID must be associated with user account	|1.
 Invalid officeid provided<br><br> 2.
 UnAuthorized Credentials.
 This may be the JWT issue or Role management issue.
 Please check solnbr| 1.
 This field is required where applicable.
 If no value is provided, then service throws an error<br><br> 2.
 If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  	|1.
 Multiple notices found.
 Please input more details<br><br>  2.
 Notice not found<br><br> ntype	|	1.
-If field is not provided OR a wrong ntype is provided, then service throws an error  |  1.
-Notice Type value provided is not valid uploadtype|	NA|	NA respdate|	1.
+If an invalid ntype is provided, then service throws an error   | 1.
+Invalid NTYPE value provided uploadtype|	NA|	NA respdate|	1.
 No validation is performed on this field.
 However, if this value is available, this field should meet the character limit/restrictions	|1.
 DATE field in unexpected format.
 Expects YYYYMMDD links|	1.This field is not required but if url & description fields within the links and files are empty, then the service throws an error.<br><br> 2.
 If a link with same name already exists on the notice, then the system throws an error.<br><br> 3.
 If the Url is empty for a link, then the system throws an error.<br><br> 4.
 If the description is missing for a link, then the system throws an error.| 1.
 Links and/or files are not complete<br><br> 2.
 Resource with the same name already exists<br><br> 3.
 Link Resource must have a link<br><br> 4.
 Link Resource must have a description files	|	1.
 This field is not required but if url & description fields within the links and files are empty, then the service throws an error<br><br> 2.
 If the filename is not provided for a file, then the system throws an error<br><br> 3.
 If the filedata is empty for a file, then the system throws an error<br><br> 4.
 If the filename provided has either no type specified or is an unsupported type, then the system throws an error<br><br> 5.
 If the file size exceeds 250MB, then the system throws an error <br><br> 6.
 If a file with same name already exists on the notice, then the system throwns an error |1.
 Links and/or files are not complete <br><br>2.
 Attachment must have a name<br><br> 3.
 Attachment must have content <br><br>4.
 The file type that you are trying to upload is not supported<br><br> 5.
 The file size should be greater than zero bytes and less than 250 MB <br><br>6.
 Resource with the same name already exists

 #### deleteNoticeOrDocumentPackage